Are you looking to network with other healthcare providers in Washington, DC or Tysons Corner, Virginia?

 It will open up a whole world of opportunity not otherwise accessible to you.

-Networking can also provide you with insight into different fields, information on what potential employers look for, and general professional development advice.
+Networking also can help with getting information on what potential employers look for, and general professional development advice.

 Maintaining these relationships can also get you meetings and interviews without having to go through an external hiring process, which can save a lot of time and effort for you.